mloberg/Babl/README.md

     $ babl --version

-Currently there is only one command to convert translation files between different formats.
+To convert translation files between different formats, use the `convert` command.
 For example if you have `messages.en.yml`, but want an XLIFF.

-    $ babl --format xliff app/Resources/translations/messages.en.yml
+    $ babl convert app/Resources/translations/messages.en.yml xliff

 The default format is `xliff`, but there is also `yml` and `php`.

+If you want to add a translation entry to a file, use the `add` command.

+    $ babl add app/Resources/translations/messages.en.yml greeting "Hello World!"